rascol/LPXImage/docs/LPXImage_Module_Documentation.md

   - `getClientCount() -> int`: Gets client count.

 ### `LPXDebugClient`
-This method renders and displays an LPXImage video stream as a standard video stream.
+This class renders and displays an LPXImage video stream as a standard video stream.
 - **Methods**:
   - `connect(serverAddress: str) -> bool`: Connects to server.
   - `disconnect() -> None`: Disconnects from server.